Policy Against Information Blocking of Electronic Health Information

 - A practice that does not meet the conditions of an exception will not automatically constitute information blocking; such practices will be evaluated by the ONC on a case-by-case basis to determine whether information blocking has occurred.

+There is a specific alignment between the information blocking regulations and the HIPAA Privacy Rule.
 The HIPAA Privacy Rule provides a federal floor of privacy protections for individually identifiable health information held by a covered component or by a business associate of a covered component.
 Some states have implemented laws that expand patient rights and access to their health information and, therefore, are more stringent than HIPAA.
 Such state laws, although contrary to the Privacy Rule, are not superseded by Federal regulations.1

 Below are the information blocking exceptions and their definitions, grouped in their two exceptions categories.
 Practices or activities that satisfy one or more of these eight exceptions, as applicable, will not be considered information blocking if all the criteria of the applicable exception(s) are strictly met.
 The requirements for each exception are detailed and comprehensive, and all requirements must be met for the applicable exception(s) to apply.